atx900/fcc-rqm/README.md

-# fcc-rqm
+Random Quote Machine
-Random Quote Machine (RQM)
+- My first Free Code Camp front-end challenge, randomly generates a quote from Formastic API and provides the user an option to post the said quote on his/her Twitter account.

-This is my take on Free Code Camp's Random Quote Machine challenge.
+- Implemented in JQuery.

 Resources used:
 - Bootstrap CSS